im-izz/popfox/README.md

   - Distraction Free Browsing There are NO Scrollbars!

-  - Efficient configs That Can Help You With Anything.
+  - Efficient configs That Can Let You Do Anything.
 So, no annoying firefox hardening stuff that breaks websites.

   - It's the [FASTEST](https://github.com/yokoffing/Betterfox) + My own modifications to make it even more better.